cloudfoundry/guardian/grootfs/terminology.md

 ## Store

-The directory that contains the bundles and cached layers.
+The directory that contains the rootfs images and cached layers.

 # Operations